fr0ziii/compare-chunker/README.md

 ---

 Compare Chunker is more than a demo.
-It is a narrative device to prove you understand why chunking breaks RAG systems and how to diagnose, visualize, and remediate that risk like an AI Engineer.
+It is a narrative device to prove you understand why chunking breaks RAG systems and how to diagnose, visualize, and remediate that risk